Quick Start: Evaluation¶

 # instantiate the evaluator (seeds is an optional argument, must have seeds or give n_rollouts to .evaluate below)

-evaluator = ASTEvaluator(env, seeds=PROMPTS)
+evaluator = ASTEvaluator(sampler, seeds=PROMPTS)

 # collect metrics by running n_rollouts

-metrics = evaluator.evaluate(n_rollouts=20, progress=True)
+metrics = evaluator.evaluate(n_rollouts=200, progress=True)

 # save metrics to json file

-Evaluator.write_json(metrics, "metrics.json")
+evaluator.write_json(metrics, "metrics.json")